Entanglement entropy production in Quantum Neural Networks: Conclusion

 \section{Conclusion}

+In this paper we discussed in detail the entanglement generated by different promising Quantum Neural Networks (QNNs) when these are initialised with random parameters, and showed that they reproduce the same properties of random quantum states under various measures.

+We employed a Matrix Product States (MPS) simulation of the quantum circuits, which guarantees an easy computation of the entanglement in the circuits, and let us study systems of large system size composed of up to $n=50$ qubits.

-In this paper, we discussed in details the entanglement generated by different promising Quantum Neural Networks (QNN) using random parameters.
-We analyzed the limiting behavior of the QNNs for up to fifty qubits using matrix product states.
-We showed that, while all the architectures tend to a Haar entanglement distribution for a sufficiently high number of layers, the speed of convergence strongly depends on the specific circuit ansatz.
-This result highlights the universal behavior of the normalized entanglement production for a given architecture.
-Making use of this behavior we introduced a new measure to characterize a QNN in terms of its entanglement production: the entangling speed.
-Finally, we argued that a trade-off between expressibility and entanglement is the key to a better understanding of QNN performances and a auspicious target for the search of quantum advantage.
-While high entanglement is a necessary condition for quantum advantage, a too-high entanglement is detrimental for the training procedure due to its tight connection to Barren plateaus.
+We showed that while all the architectures tend to a Haar entanglement distribution for a sufficiently high number of layers, the speed of convergence strongly depends on the specific circuit ansatz.
+This result highlights the universal behavior of the normalized entanglement production~\eqref{eq:normalised_entanglement} for a given architecture, so we introduced a new measure to characterize a QNN in terms of its entanglement production: the entangling speed~\eqref{eq:ent_speed}.

-A promising future direction is to extend the entanglement analysis of QNNs not only at initialization, but during the training procedure~\cite{SackBPShadows2022, Joonho2021EntBP, Woitzik2020EntProdVQE}, to understand which is the minimum amount of entanglement needed to solve a particular task.
+Finally, we argued that a trade-off between expressibility and entanglement is the key to a better understanding of QNN performances and an auspicious target for the search of quantum advantage.
+While high entanglement is a necessary condition to avoid classical simulability, a too-large entanglement is detrimental to the training procedure due to its tight connection with barren plateaus, as discussed in Sec.~\ref{sec:Entanglement}.
+A promising future direction is to extend the entanglement analysis of QNNs not only at initialization but also during the training procedure~\cite{SackBPShadows2022, Joonho2021EntBP, Woitzik2020EntProdVQE}.
 These tests would help to understand if QNNs really are a suitable platform for proving quantum advantage.